forbole/careers/ux_designer.md

 ## UX Designer

+Please visit this [link](../master/README.md) for the general introduction.

 ### Responsibilities

 - As our first UX designer, you will be responsible for everything about UX, UI and marketing design for Forbole, Big Dipper and Desmos.